What does “muzukashii” mean in Japanese?

 - te – て : a conjunctive particle used after a verb, adjective, or auxiliary verb to make its te form.

-From these two components, we can understand that “muzukashikute” is literally the te form of “muzukashii”.
-In Japanese, te forms of words have some important roles.
+From these two parts, we can understand that “muzukashikute” is literally the te form of “muzukashii”.
+In Japanese, te-formed words have some important roles.
 One of them is make smooth connections of words.
-Actually, “muzukashikute” is very useful when we want to use “muzukashii” before another adjective or a verb with a smooth connection.
+So, “muzukashikute” is very useful when we want to use “muzukashii” in front of another adjective, a verb, or an auxiliary verb.
 Let me explain this usage through the example sentence below.

 Example #4: how to say “difficult and” in Japanese

-kono shigoto wa muzukashikute fukuzatsu desu – この仕事は難しくて複雑です (このしごとはむずかしくてふくざつです)
+kono joukyou wa muzukashikute fukuzatsu desu – この状況は難しくて複雑です (このじょうきょうはむずかしくてふくざつです)

 Below are the new words used in the example sentence.

-- fukuzatsu – 複雑 (ふくざつ) : one conjugation of the na-adjective, “fukuzatsuna”, which means ‘complicated’ in Japanese.
+- fukuzatsu – 複雑 (ふくざつ) : the stem part of the na-adjective, “fukuzatsuna”, which means ‘complicated’ in Japanese.

 This is a typical usage of “muzukashikute”.
-In the example, it has the smooth connection with the conjugated na-adjective, “fukuzatsu”.
-When we want to use “muzukashii” before another adjective or a verb with a smooth connection, its te form is very useful.
+In the example, it has the smooth connection with “fukuzatsu”, the stem part of the na-adjective, “fukuzatsuna”.
+When we want to use “muzukashii” in front of another adjective like this, its te form is very useful to make a smooth connection.

-- muzukashikereba – 難しければ (むずかしければ) : the ba form of “muzukashii”, working to make a conditional clause in a sentence with the meaning of ‘difficult’ or ‘hard’ in Japanese.
+- muzukashikereba – 難しければ (むずかしければ) : the ba form of “muzukashii”, which makes a conditional clause in a sentence with meaning ‘difficult’ or ‘hard’ in Japanese.

 Grammatically, “muzukashikereba” consists of the following two parts: